 You’ve probably heard a lot about the importance of learning HTML.
 On the other hand, there is also lots of discourse against it as some people believe they can do well without it.
 So, if your college offers an HTML course, you’re probably in doubt whether you should take it on not.

-Students majoring in all things tech who regularly turn to an essay helper to take care of their writing assignments probably have less doubt as learning computer languages is what they truly enjoy.
+Students majoring in all things tech who regularly turn to an paper writer to take care of their writing assignments probably have less doubt as learning computer languages is what they truly enjoy.
 But those majoring in liberal arts may not regard such courses as necessary.

 To clear all doubts, we’ve put together this article that will give all college students majoring in any subject enough reasons to sign up for an HTML course as soon as possible.
 Read on to see what they are.

 What Is HTML?

 But first, let’s define what HTML stands for.
 It’s simple – HTML is HyperText Markup Language and is used to create content for web pages.
 It emerged in the early 1990s, and there have been numerous updates to the original version since then.

 1. It’s Extremely Popular

 Firstly, HTML is extremely popular.
 Actually, it’s everywhere!
 Every time you load a web page, there’s an HTML code behind it.
 Now, try to think about how many times exactly you use it.
 Got the idea?

 When something is so widespread, it’s necessary to know how it functions.
 Like, for example, you don’t have to be an electrician to know how the lamps in your room work or a writer to put words into sentences.
 These days, we deal with hypertexts more often than with regular texts, so it’s important to know how they function.